Footprint in Rock Art

 2. The Gates in Sumerian Cylinder Seals

 Acadian cylinder seal Fig.2, dated 3000BC, depicts a gate, called the literature “The Bull and the Winged Gate”.
 The winged gate supported by the heavenly bull, an Ursa Major constellation depiction, was imagined as a mechanism that allowed it to float in the air.
 Two gods on the gate sides are powering the gate by passing a rope between them, an action that implies movement, which depicts the winding Draco constellation.
-The gate wings look like sun rays of slightly different sizes also symbolizing the rise and set direction.
+The gate has wings that look like sun rays of slightly different sizes symbolizing the rise and set direction.
 On the right side in Fig.2, the larger wing symbolizes the rise direction and the smaller one, on left, symbolizes the set direction.
 The wings remind of birds’ wings that award the gate the ability to float in the air.
 The similarity between the gates described by John C Didier, Fig.1, and the cylinder seal in Fig.2 is very clear.

 3. The Footprint in Negev Desert Rock Art